Migrant hit by freight train found dead near Channel Tunnel

-LILLE, France (Reuters) - A migrant was killed during the night of Thursday to Friday after being hit by a freight train on the site of the Channel tunnel near Calais, firefighters said, taking the death toll there among people trying to reach Britain to 16 since June.
+LILLE, France, Oct 16 (Reuters) - A migrant was killed during the night of Thursday to Friday after being hit by a freight train on the site of the Channel tunnel near Calais, firefighters said, taking the death toll there among people trying to reach Britain to 16 since June.

 The body was found by firefighters alongside a train platform in Coquelles, northern France.
 The force of the impact made it immediately impossible to identify the victim’s sex, age or nationality.